11bender/alumni-scraping/README.md

 # Scraping alumni Data from LinkedIn using a bot 🤖
-If you are an ensiast you can ask me for the CSV files, or scrape your own data.
+If you are an ensiast you can ask me for the CSV files

 ## Thank you to: